ValhallaDSP

-ValhallaDSP is a company and brand name for multiple digital reverberator and delay plugins for Macintosh and Windows computers made by Sean Costello.
+ValhallaDSP is a digital audio signal processing software company that makes reverberator and delay plugins.

 History

 ValhallaDSP as a company was founded by Sean Costello, who handles coding.
 Kristin Costello handles graphics and marketing.

 Sean Costello has always been interested in the interaction between musicians and the academic and professional worlds.
 He has co-written academic papers about reverberation, including a 2009 paper about using algorithmic reverberation with the Ambisonics system and a paper about implementing a digital simulation of a spring reverb.

 ValhallaDSP was founded in 2009; Sean worked as an audio DSP designer and consultant for about a decade before founding his own company.
 Before Valhalla DSP, Sean Costello had his first plugin work made public when he provided four reverb algorithms for the Audio Damage EOS reverb plugin which was initially released in 2009; one of those four algorithms was not available until 2017, when Audio Damage released EOS 2.

 Don Gunn has helped Sean Costello with R&D/preset design for ValhallaDSP's plugins.